sanmathew1903/SpamIt/README.md

   1: Ensure that you have a chrome browser installed on your PC .

-  2: Install the selenium and the web manager modules in python.
+  2: Install the selenium and the webdriver manager modules in python.